IN THIS ARTICLE

 Do You Need a Degree To Be a UX Designer?

 A degree is not always required to enter the UX field.
-There are many designers without degrees or with degrees in other areas.
+There are many user experience designers without degrees or with degrees in other areas.
 However, those with education do earn more than those without.
-The most common education among UX designers is a bachelor’s degree, and many hold certifications from institutions and bootcamps dedicated to UI/UX.
+The most common education among user experience designers is a bachelor’s degree, and many hold certifications from institutions and bootcamps dedicated to UI/UX.
+User experience designers also need hard and soft skills to succeed in the user experience field.

 Since you’re here…